geode-sdk/indexer/README.md

 # Geode Indexer

-This repository is the Geode Mod Indexer.
+This repository is used to add my mods to the Geode mods index